softwareEngineering3/matala1/README.md

 some of the points will be defined as "black-listed" and the path must not go through them.

+also we need to find a radius and diameter of graph

-In this project we use the Dijkstra's shortest path Algorithm.
+In this project we use the Dijkstra  Algorithm.

+input: 2 text file. first is data of graph-vertexes, edges and weight of them. second is list of path than we need to find and black vertexes on there paths.

+output: paths between vertexes,diameter,radius of graph and running time of all program

 The open-source we used: